ammarahm-ed/react-native-admob-native-ads/README.md

 #### `enableTestMode`

-Setting this to true will load a placeholder ad incase you have no internet etc so you can design your ad as you want to with ease.
-Remember to set `adUnitID` to null when using this so the placeholder ad is not replaced by a real ad.
+Setting this to true will load a placeholder ad (Not from Admob server) incase you have no internet etc so you can design your ad as you want to with ease.
+Remember to set the `adUnitID` to null when using this so the placeholder ad is not replaced by a real ad.

 | Type      | Required | Platform |
 | --------- | -------- | -------- |